cabryant/RepData_PeerAssessment1/PA1_template.md

 ```r
 intervalWithMaxAverageSteps <- meanStepsPerInterval[which.max(meanStepsPerInterval$steps),]$interval
 ```
-* __5-minute interval with maximum number of steps, on average across all days__:   835
+__5-minute interval with maximum number of steps, on average across all days__:   835

 ## Inputing missing values

-Note: There are a number of days/intervals where there are missing values (coded as NA).
-The presence of missing days may introduce bias into some calculations or summaries of the data.

 1. The total number of missing values in the dataset (i.e. the total number of rows with NAs)